Rhodes Phoenician-Greek bilingual inscriptions: First inscription (KAI 44)

 Dated to the late second century BCE.

 It is known as KAI 44 and Gibson III 39.

 Second inscription (KAI 45)

 Small white marble fragment, thought to have been an ex voto statuette, discovered in 1939 by M. Segre on Monte Smith, near the Temple of Pythian Apollo.
 Currently in the Archaeological Museum of Rhodes.
+The Phoenician inscriptions is a Phoenician votive inscription.